BM-K/Sentence-Embedding-Is-All-You-Need/README.md

 # Korean-Sentence-Embedding
-Korean sentence embedding repository.
-You can download the pre-trained models and inference right away, also it provides environments where individuals can train models.
+The Korean Sentence Embedding Repository offers pre-trained models, readily available for immediate download and inference.
+Additionally, it furnishes an environment conducive to individualized model training.

 ## Quick tour
 > **Note** <br>